inspire-eu-validation/RETIRED-ats-download-predefined-wfs/A.02.IR3.TGR47.query.md

 **Notes**

-Question: defer to OGC Cite test OR create a separate test for this?
+Question: defer to OGC Cite test OR create a separate test for INSPIRE?

 ## Contextual XPath references